purplegreen0325/kinkdirectory/README.md

 We're constantly working to improve Kink Directory.
 Here are some features we're planning to implement:

 - 🔍 **More kinks** - Expanding our list of kinks and preferences for a more comprehensive experience
+- 🔄 **Compare lists** - Ability to compare your preferences with a partner to quickly identify common interests and boundaries